An unconditionally energy stable and positive upwind DG scheme for the Keller-Segel model: Numerical experiments

 Then, in the test \ref{test2} we simulate the qualitative behaviour of the solution in the numerical experiment made by N. Saito in \cite{saito_conservative_2007}.
 However, since the initial conditions used for the experiment in \cite{saito_conservative_2007} are not specified we cannot reproduce the exact same test shown in this paper.
 In the case of our numerical test, the qualitative behaviour of the solution is similar to the one in \cite{saito_conservative_2007} until the mesh is refined enough so that we capture the blow-up phenomenon.

-Finally, in the test \ref{test3} we reproduce the qualitative behaviour of the results in \cite{andreianov_finite_2011, chamoun_monotone_2014, tyson_fractional_2000} for different variations of chemotaxis equations and in \cite{fatkullin_study_2013} for the Keller-Segel equations, where blow-up phenomena with multiple peaks are shown.
+Finally, in the test \ref{test3} we reproduce the qualitative behaviour of the results in \cite{andreianov_finite_2011, chamoun_monotone_2014, tyson_fractional_2000} for different variations of chemotaxis equations and in \cite{fatkullin_study_2013} for the Keller-Segel equations, where pattern formations with multiple peaks are shown.

-\begin{remark} The scheme \eqref{esquema_DG_upw_KS} preserves the positivity and conserves the mass of $u^{m+1}$ which implies $u^{m+1}\in L^1(\Omega)$.
+\begin{remark} The scheme \eqref{esquema_DG_upw_KS_non_truncated} preserves the positivity and conserves the mass of $u^{m+1}$ which implies $u^{m+1}\in L^1(\Omega)$.
 Therefore, we cannot expect an actual blow-up in the discrete case as it occurs in the continuous model.
 However, we observe in the numerical tests how the mass accumulates in some elements of $\T_h$ leading to the formation of peaks.

-In fact, we are able to capture peaks that reach values up to the order of $10^{7}$ using the approximation shown in \eqref{esquema_DG_upw_KS}.
-These kind of numerical results are not usual in the literature due to the difficulties when approximating the steep gradients that this process involves. \end{remark}
+In fact, we are able to capture peaks that reach values up to the order of $10^{7}$ using the approximation shown in \eqref{esquema_DG_upw_KS_non_truncated}.
+These kinds of numerical results are not usual in the literature due to the difficulties when approximating the steep gradients that this process involved. \end{remark}

-The numerical results shown in this paper have been obtained using the Python library \textit{FEniCS}.
+The numerical results shown in this paper have been obtained using the Python library \textit{FEniCS}, \cite{Fenics:AlnaesEtAl:2015}.
 In order to improve the efficiency of the code, these have been run in parallel using several CPUs.

-For the sake of a better visualization of the results, a $\Pc_1$-projection of $u$ is represented in 3D using \textit{Paraview}.
+For the sake of a better visualization of the results, a $\Pc_1$-projection of $u$ is represented in 3D using \textit{Paraview}, \cite{paraview}.

+\begin{remark} All the tests were carried out using both the non-truncated equation \eqref{eq:esquema_DG_upw_KS_non_truncated_2} without the restriction $u^{m+1}\ge 0$ and the truncated version \eqref{eq:esquema_DG_upw_KS_truncated_u} to enforce the nonnegativity.
+The approximations of $u$ and $v$ obtained in every case using both versions of the scheme were identical in all the degrees of freedom. \end{remark}